suites-dev/docs.suites.dev/docs/faq/index.md

 ### How do I integrate Suites with my existing testing setup?

-You can integrate Suites by installing it as a dependency in your project and configuring it to work with your existing DI frameworks and testing libraries.
+> You can integrate Suites by installing it as a dependency in your project and configuring it to work with your existing DI frameworks and testing libraries.
 Detailed guides and examples are available in our documentation.

 ### Can Suites be used with any DI framework?

-Suites is designed to be framework-agnostic and works with a variety of popular DI frameworks, including InversifyJS, TSyringe, and others.
+> Suites aims to be framework-agnostic and works with a variety of popular DI frameworks, including InversifyJS, NestJS, and others to come.

-### Does Suites support Continuous Integration (CI) pipelines?

-Yes, Suites is optimized for CI environments.
-It enhances CI pipelines' efficiency and supports various CI tools.

-## Usage Questions

-### How do I write sociable unit tests with Suites?

-Sociable unit tests can be written using `TestBed.sociable` in Suites.
-This approach allows testing units in conjunction with real instances of their dependencies.
-Our documentation provides detailed examples.

-### Can I restrict I/O operations in my tests with Suites?

-Yes, Suites supports testing environments where I/O operations are restricted, such as using Docker containers.
-This ensures that unit tests remain isolated and do not depend on external I/O.

 ## Migration Questions